 E-Mail: All E-mail to me should start with CHEM 221 in the subject so that it can be filtered appropriately.
 Any e-mail pertaining to your academic standing (i.e., grades) must be sent from your NJIT account.
-Anonymous email will not be read.
+Anonymous e-mail will not be read.

 Lab manual is required.
-CHEM 221, Analytical Methods Laboratory Manual, available from NJIT Bookstore for \$20.
+CHEM 221, Analytical Methods Laboratory Manual, available from the NJIT bookstore.

-Reference Textbook: Quantitative Chemical Analysis, 9th Ed., D.C.
-Harris, WH Freeman, NY, 2016, ISBN-10: 1-4641-3538-X
+Reference Textbook: Quantitative Chemical Analysis, 10th Ed., D.C.
+Harris, MPS, 2020, ISBN: 9781319384807